Gateway Management

 - Select the desired Location and click Use selected location.

-Figure 1: Select a locationWhen selecting a location, ensure that the gateway's frequency band and channel settings align with those of the chosen location.
+Figure 1: Select a locationWhen selecting a Location, ensure the gateway's frequency settings match the target Location's region configuration.

 To remove a gateway from a location.